 does not require any immediate actions or investments apart from ongoing assessment and monitoring.
 This option is applicable if asbestos is already stable, fully contained and inaccessible, thus the risk of exposure is considered negligible.

-Send us details of your project requirements, and our team of experienced asbestos surveyors, analysts, assessors and managers will give you competent advice, consultation and initial cost estimation for your asbestos remediation.
+Contact us today about asbestos removal for your commercial buildings or residential property.
+Send us details of your project requirements, and our team of experienced asbestos surveyors, analysts, assessors and managers will give you competent advice, and an estimation of the cost of your asbestos removal.

 What you need to know